jimratliff/GenoMac-shared/docs/user_classes_and_attributes.md

 - have an attached value and therefore can be (a) absent or (b) present with an encoded value.

 ## Currently defined user attributes
-The below table lists currently defined user attributes, both by name and by the environment variable that defines its name.
+The below table lists currently defined user attributes, both by name and by the environment variable that defines its name.[^BINARY_BY_DEFAULT]

+[^BINARY_BY_DEFAULT]: Unless specifically noted, these are binary-valued attributes, i.e., each is either present or absent but has no other associated value.

 Attribute names aren’t limited to these.
 No error is raised (although a warning is issued[^UNRECOGNIZED_ATTRIBUTE_WARNING]) if a user is assigned an unrecognized attribute.
 The unrecognized attribute is ignored.